 "You don't know how right you are, young lady; you don't know

 how right you are!"
-Leonard said after he eagerly stepped inside next
+Leonard muttered after he eagerly stepped inside

-to her curvy body, feeling like wrapping his arm around her back
+her curvy body, feeling like wrapping his arm around her back

-and
+and caressing her bare, tanned shoulder, and running his fingers

-her bare, tanned shoulder, and running his fingers
+through her long, straight, light blonde hair... but he figured he'd just

-through her long, straight, light blonde hair... but he figured he'd just have to Leonard, after Frank had hastily shut the door on them.
+her focus from the console to Leonard, after Frank hastily shut the

-"Never mind," Leonard simply replied, just happy to be in there, all
+simply replied, just glad to be in there, all

-alone with her, if only for a short amount of time, expecting it
+alone with her, if only for a short amount of time -- expecting it

 wouldn't take Frank's time travel attempt beyond four or five minutes